-The Scheme is authorised to invest only in the GAT or in bank deposits.
+The Scheme is authorised to invest in the Global Asset Trust (GAT) or in bank deposits.
 The GAT is divided into separate unit funds representing various asset classes.

 Investment assets have been designated at fair value through profit or loss upon initial recognition.
-These are managed and their performance evaluated, on a fair value basis.
+These are managed, and their performance evaluated, on a fair value basis.
 This is consistent with the Scheme's documented investment strategy.
-The assets are investments in units in the GAT which, in turn, invest in New Zealand equities, overseas equities and fixed interest and debt instruments.
+The assets are investments in units in the GAT which, in turn, invest in quoted equities, fixed interest and debt instruments.
 The fair value of the units held by the Scheme in the GAT is based on the valuation of the financial instruments held by the GAT.

 The fair value of these financial instruments is based on exit prices at balance date without any deduction for future selling costs.
 If the exit price for an instrument is not available on a recognised exchange the fair value is estimated taking into account comparable markets and advice from specialised advisories.

-The benchmark asset allocations as at 31 March 2019 and 31 March 2018 are shown below.
+The benchmark Strategic Asset Allocations as at 31 March 2019 and 31 March 2018 are shown below.